BroadbandForum/usp/docs/specification/index.md

 **[R-GET.3]{}** - If the `requested_path` included a Path Name to a Parameter, `result_params` MUST contain only the Parameter included in that Path Name.

-**[R-GET.4]{}** - If the Controller does not have Read permission on any of the Parameters specified in `result_params`, these Parameters MUST NOT be returned in this field.
+**[R-GET.4]{}** - If the Controller has Read permission on the Object or Object Instance being returned in the `resolved_path`, but does not have Read permission on any of the Parameters specified in `result_params`, these Parameters MUST NOT be returned in this field.
 This MAY result in this field being empty.

 #### Get Message Supported Error Codes